Refined Strichartz inequalities for the wave equation: Linear refined Strichartz inequality

-\begin{remark} To apply induction, it will be easier to prove a slightly more general statement, where each $Q$ in the theorem is replaced by $CQ$, for a constant $C \in [1,2]$, but the slabs are unchanged.
+\begin{remark} To use induction, it will be easier to prove a slightly more general statement, where each $Q$ in the theorem is replaced by $CQ$, for any constant $C \in [1,2]$, but the slabs are unchanged.
 The inductive assumption will be that this slightly more general statement of the theorem holds whenever $R$ is replaced everywhere in the theorem by $\widetilde{R}$, for any $\widetilde{R} \leq R^{3/4}$ ($3/4$ is not important, any exponent in $(1/2,1)$ would work).

 Given $\epsilon >0$, the inductive assumption is that

 for any $f$ satisfying the (generalised) assumptions of the theorem, and any $\widetilde{R} \leq R^{3/4}$.
 Using this, it will be shown that for any $\delta>0$, the inequality